JuliaFong/rrts/README.md

 * Learn more about type definitions and how to use them in conjunction of React, Redux, and TypeScript
 * Learn how to implement add and delete functions
 * Utilize type alias of action and action type of enums
+* Understand
+* Learn how to export action types

 ![Full render list](full.png)
 ![short render list](short.png)